MrDiamond64/RandomBot/README.md

       Commands Used In: "ascii"

-      This is used for the #ascii command, it coverts text to ASCII art
+      About: This is used for the #ascii command, it coverts text to ASCII art

   - giphy-js-sdk-core